 Oracle Berkeley DB Storage Layer

-Oracle Berkeley DB 11g is an efficient, software library, approximately 1MB in size, providing the basic building blocks for any data storage solution.
+Oracle Berkeley DB is an small and efficient software library, providing the basic building blocks for any data storage solution.
 Incorporating Berkeley DB into your software application allows you to quickly and easily store application data in relational tables using SQL, as XML documents accessible using XQuery, as persistent graphs of Java objects, or as opaque unstructured data in key/value pairs accessible using simple get/put or cursor positioning operations.

 The most commonly used data access storage option in Berkeley DB is B-trees.
 Berkeley DB B-trees fundamentally store keys in sorted order and a value associated with that key.
 Internal pages within the B-tree contain a sorted list of keys that point to the data pages, where the data is stored.
 Berkeley DB B-trees are the basic method of storage for the Key/Value API, as well as all of the higher level APIs.
 For example, the XML API provides XQuery access to your XML data, which is stored in document containers with automatically maintained application-defined indices.
 Those document containers and indices are actually Berkeley DB B-trees, providing highly performant, concurrent, reliable, scalable indexed access to the underlying data.
 Likewise, regardless of whether you are using the Java Direct Persistence Layer API or the SQL API, the application data is being stored in Berkeley DB B-trees.
 There are some applications for which B-trees may not be optimal.
 Some applications require the use of Queues (for FIFO or LIFO data access) or Hash tables (for very large data sets where there is no inherent ordering ).
 For these applications, Berkeley DB offers alternate data access methods, Queue and Hash, available via the key/value API.